Department: Quality Systems

 The QS Engineer will assist in ensuring that quality systems are in place and cGMP compliance is maintained.
 Work and decisions will be based on a collaborative culture with individuals throughout the facility.

-- Draft and revise procedures as required to ensure that documentation and operations meet established requirements of regulations, cGMPs, and internal SOPs and company policies.
+- Develop, draft and revise procedures as required to ensure that documentation and operation meet established requirements of regulations, cGMPs, and internal SOPs and company policies.

-- Apply and maintain quality standards and procedures for quality systems.
+- Develop, modify, apply, and maintain quality standard procedures for quality systems.

-- Review executed cGMP documents and participate in or lead the implementation of systems, processing and storage of cGMP information.
+- Review executed cGMP documents and participate in or lead the implementation of systems for the acquisition, processing and storage of cGMP information.

 - Monitor the status of assigned quality system(s), providing periodic reports and status updates on the overall performance of the quality system(s).